Boeung Kak: Cambodian and international involvement

 There are several international responses to the case of Boeung Kak Lake.
 The World Bank, one of the leading non-state actors for development, has taken a standpoint in the case.
 The bank normally provided Cambodia with US$70 million in loan every year.
-After pressure from the Boeung Kak community the World Bank stated in 2010 that it would not resume the loans to Cambodia until the conflict over the land and the eviction of people has been resolved.
+After pressure from the Boeung Kak community the World Bank stated in 2010 that it would not resume the loans to Cambodia until the conflict over the land and the eviction of people had been resolved.

-The Boeung Kak 13 is a group of women that are working as an opposition to the lease of Boeung Kak Lake and the evictions of the people living in the area of the lake.
+The Boeung Kak 13 is a group of women who are working as an opposition to the lease of Boeung Kak Lake and the evictions of the people living in the area of the lake.
 The group is led by the female activist Tep Vanny.
 They personally were displaced after their land was a part of the lease made between the Cambodian government and Shukaku Inc. The youngest of the thirteen women is 25 years old and the oldest woman is 72.
 On 24 May 2012 the women were arrested and convicted of occupying the land illegally.
-All the 13 women were sentenced to two and a half years in prison.
+All 13 women were sentenced to two and a half years in prison.
 The arrest of the Boeung Kak 13 was brought to the attention of the non-state actors Amnesty International and Human Rights Watch.
 The women managed to win the sympathy of Hillary Clinton, America’s secretary of state.
 The women were released and Tep Vanny will receive the Global Leadership Award in Washington in 2013 from Hillary Clinton herself.
 The women have continued their activist work and Tep Vanny has received international recognition for the documentary "Even a bird needs a nest".

 On 10 December 2011 a special rapporteur from the UN visited the Boeung Kak community and wrote in a report that he walked away "encouraged by the determination shown by the women residents of the area to defend their rights peacefully".
 In addition to this meeting, during the arrest of the Boeung Kak 13 an action letter was sent by the UN to the Cambodian government on 4 June 2012 illustrating concern.

 Several other protests have occurred over the issue of Boeung Kak Lake.
-On 22 April 2013, 80 former lake residents held a protest outside of the Cambodian People’s Party headquarter.
+On 22 April 2013, 80 former lake residents held a protest outside the Cambodian People’s Party headquarters.
 They were requesting that H.E.
 Chea Sim, the party president, solve the conflict surrounding Boeung Kak Lake.
 The protesters were also asking for the release of Yorm Bopha, a former activist fighting for the same causes.

-The Cambodian Housing Rights Task Force (HRTF) is a coalition of 12 non-governmental organizations within Cambodia that also have taken a stand on the case of Boeung Kak Lake, and promote the right for adequate housing.
+The Cambodian Housing Rights Task Force (HRTF) is a coalition of 12 non-governmental organizations within Cambodia that have also taken a stand on the case of Boeung Kak Lake, and promote the right to adequate housing.